 Domicile of Choice

 The acquisition of a domicile of choice is notoriously difficult.
-As a general rule, you need the following to obtain a domicile of choice in Cayman:
+As a general rule, you need the following to have obtained a domicile of choice in Cayman:

 • Currently reside in Cayman; and